canonical/rust-best-practices/site/src/import-discipline.md

 A corollary of this is that preludes, regardless of their initial convenience, should not be used by us in production code.
 Nevertheless, they remain a handy tool for others to use when prototyping, so we should still consider creating and exposing them where appropriate.

+Do not bring enum variants into scope using `*` as this obscures the types and in some cases the fact that an enum is being handled.
+If the name of an enum is too long, can't reasonably be edited and the problematic usage is in a small scope, it may be renamed locally using `use ... as ...`.
+The new name should be an acronym of the type used, e.g. `TaskStatus` would be shortened to `Ts`.
+Due to scoping rules around `use`, these renaming statements should be placed at the top of the function definition which requires it.

 The only exception to these rules is that in the context of a unit test module, inserting use `super::*` is acceptable as it is a well-defined idiom.

-The rule for using `*` from enums is slightly different.
-Here, it is acceptable to import `*` to bring all variants of an enum into scope.
-However, this should not be done at the top level, only locally to improve the readability of long match statements.
-There, they should be placed as close as possible to the relevant match, preferably on the line immediately preceding it.

 ✅ Do this: